Distracted Driving Ticket: How Does It Impact Your Car Insurance?

 The distracted driving law in Alberta prohibits drivers from driving a vehicle while distracted whether stopped or in motion.
-You can be charged and fined with a distracted driving offence even if the distraction doesn’t affect your ability to drive.
+Distracted driving includes:

-The penalties associated with distracted driving differs between each province.
+The penalties associated with distracted driving differ between provinces.
 The penalty for distracted driving in Alberta is a $300 fine and 3 demerit points.

 A distracted driving ticket can also be combined with other violations.
 For example, if you fail to signal when switching lanes due to distracted driving, you can receive a ticket for distracted driving and failure to signal.

-How does a Distracted Driving Ticket affect My Car Insurance?
+How A Distracted Driving Ticket Affects Your Car Insurance

-Distracted driving offences are becoming more prevalent and dangerous and, as a response to this, car insurance companies view this violation as a risk.
+Distracted driving is becoming more prevalent and dangerous, especially with cellphone use.
+As a response to this, car insurance companies view this violation as a risk.
 If you receive a traffic violation on your driving record because of a distracted driving fine, monthly premiums can go up significantly.